 Birds are also a good choice for people who have allergies to dogs and cat dander.
 They still produce dander, but you may get by safely with a cockatoo or parrot.
 Fish are another choice if you want a pet, and pigs are good house pets that have far less dander.

 Combatting Pet AllergiesIf making changes in the home and selecting different breeds does not help your allergies, you may need to consider medical treatments for the problem.
 Any medical treatments must be discussed with your doctor, but potential solutions include immunotherapy, antihistamine pills, nose sprays, or even a combination of treatments.

 The Best Air Purifiers for Controlling Pet DanderHaving an air purifier in the home serves many important purposes, including the removal of pet dander.
 Air purifiers with HEPA filters pull in air and trap it in highly-sophisticated filters, catching even the smallest particles.
 This helps maintain low levels of pet dander, and could help you control your allergic problem.

-The Oransi EJ Air Purifier, for example, is a great option for improving overall air quality.
-This advanced machine can remove 99.99% of airborne allergens, including mold spores, pollen, and (of course) pet dander.
-With a MERV17 rating and the ability to clean a room of roughly 1,500 feet, the EJ is one of the most effective purifiers on the market for pet dander removal!
+The Oransi mod HEPA Air Purifier, for example, is a great option for improving overall air quality.
+This advanced machine can remove 99.4% of airborne allergens, including mold spores, pollen, and (of course) pet dander.
+With a MERV17 rating and the ability to clean a room of roughly 1,250 feet, the mod is one of the most effective purifiers on the market for pet dander removal!